 IMMUNITYBIO: Kaplan Fox Investigates ImmunityBio

-/EIN News/ -- NEW YORK, May 11, 2023 (GLOBE NEWSWIRE) -- Kaplan Fox & Kilsheimer LLP (www.kaplanfox.com) is investigating claims on behalf of investors of ImmunityBio, Inc. (“ImmunityBio” or the “Company”) (NASDAQ: IBRX).
+NEW YORK, May 11, 2023 (GLOBE NEWSWIRE) -- Kaplan Fox & Kilsheimer LLP (www.kaplanfox.com) is investigating claims on behalf of investors of ImmunityBio, Inc. ("ImmunityBio" or the "Company") IBRX.
 Click Here to Join Investigation.

 If you acquired ImmunityBio common stock and would like to discuss our investigation, please click here or contact us by emailing pmayer@kaplanfox.com or by calling (646) 315-9003.